Ukrainian Premier League: Dynamo–Shakhtar rivalry and Premier League (2000–2010)

 The next decade was marked by fierce competition between Dynamo Kyiv and Shakhtar Donetsk.
-Since 2000, Shakhtar Donetsk has proved to be the real challengers to Kyiv's dominance.
-In 2000 Shakhtar earned their first qualification to the Champions League earning a place in the Group stage.
+Since 2000, Shakhtar Donetsk has proved to be the real challengers to Dynamo.
+In 2000, Shakhtar earned their first qualification to the Champions League earning a place in the group stage.
 Nonetheless, Dynamo Kyiv is still considered to be the benchmark of excellence in the country and the primary feeder to the Ukraine national football team.
 2002 became the real cornerstone in the miners history when they earned their first national title under the management of the newly appointed Italian specialist, Nevio Scala, who managed to secure the Ukrainian Cup title as well.
 Since that time the issue of foreign players has become particularly acute and brought a series of court cases.
 The FFU and PFL worked together to solve that issue, coming up with a plan to force the transitional limitation of foreign players over time.

 The clubs such as Dnipro Dnipropetrovsk and Chornomorets Odesa, who were recent contenders for the title, had to put up a fierce fight against the newly established contenders Metalurh Donetsk and Metalist Kharkiv to qualify for the European competitions.
 Metalist Kharkiv shone brightly in the late 2000s (decade) by consistently finishing right behind Dynamo Kyiv and Shakhtar Donetsk in third place.
 Their most remarkable feat was their participation in the 2009 European season when they had to face Dynamo Kyiv to earn a place in the quarter-finals of the 2008–09 UEFA Cup, but lost on the away goals rule.
 That same 2008–09 UEFA Cup competition was won for the first time by Shakhtar Donetsk, the first club of independent Ukraine to win the title.
 It was also the last UEFA cup title before it changed its name to the Europa league.
 In the 2008–09 season the league earned the highest UEFA league coefficient in Europe for that season.